 \subsubsection{k-d trees}

-} The k-d tree ( \hyperlink{ref-Bentley1975-zo}{Bentley 1975}), is a binary tree structure that can be exploited for nearest neighbor search.
+} The k-d tree \citep{Bentley1975-zo}, is a binary tree structure that can be exploited for nearest neighbor search.
 Each node is associated with a partition of \(p\)-dimensional space \(\mathcal{P}_g\) (hereafter the node and partition will be treated interchangeably).
 A node has two children --- a left child node and a right child node --- formed by splitting \(\mathcal{P}_g\) by an axis-orthogonal hyper-plane.
-By a variant of k-d trees proposed by \hyperlink{ref-Friedman1977-dh}{Friedman, Bentley, and Finkel} ( \hyperlink{ref-Friedman1977-dh}{1977}), the splitting dimension \(l_g^*\) for the splitting hyperplane is chosen to maximize spread.
+By a variant of k-d trees proposed by \citet{Friedman1977-dh}, the splitting dimension \(l_g^*\) for the splitting hyperplane is chosen to maximize spread.
 The splitting value \(c_g^*\) is chosen as the median along the splitting dimension of all points in \(\mathcal{P}_g\).
-The process of building a k-d tree is shown in Algorithm \ref{alg:buildkdtree}.
-Note that while Algorithm \ref{alg:buildkdtree} will construct a tree with terminal nodes that include no more than one data point, variants of k-d trees allow for multiple points in the terminal nodes.
+The process of building a k-d tree is shown in Algorithm~@ref(alg:buildkdtree).
+Note that while Algorithm~@ref(alg:buildkdtree) will construct a tree with terminal nodes that include no more than one data point, variants of k-d trees allow for multiple points in the terminal nodes.